 As shown, the required separation distance increases when e.i.r.p. is increased from 40 dBm to 55 dBm for all the offset angles.
 A comparison of the required separation distance for an e.i.r.p. of 40 dBm and 55 dBm is presented in Table 7.

-Table 7: Comparison of the required separation distances for scenario 1 for an e.i.r.p. of 40 dBm and 55 dBm
+Table 7: Comparison of the required separation distances (m) for an e.i.r.p. of 40 dBm and 55 dBm